wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting/index.rst

 **"Plugin installation was unsuccessful due to error "Incorrect Kibana version in plugin [wazuh].
 Expected [6.2.3]; found [6.2.4]"**

-    The Wazuh App has a file named *package.json*, it includes dependencies along more information.
+    The Wazuh app has a file named *package.json*, it includes dependencies along more information.
 One included thing is the Kibana version:

     .. code-block:: console